 Cup and saucer illustrated with a view of Scarinish

 Small china cup and saucer souvenir from Mona MacDonald`s shop in Scarinish (the corrugated extension to Angus MacLean`s house, whom she married) in the 1970s.
-Yellowish with gold trim and colour illustration of Scarinish and harbour with lettering “Scarinish Isle of Tiree”, and the illustrator`s signature.
+Yellowish with gold trim and colour illustration of Scarinish and harbour with lettering “Scarinish Isle of Tiree” and “Hand Painted”.
 Found during a house clearance when Iain & Helen Paterson sold their house `Taigh bean Iain/Nona Tuaigs` at Caoles, ca 2011.